 If you want to create a discussion about your hashtags, you should make use of opportunities such as events.
 Make sure that your event has a unique hashtag sometime before its date, and you’ll find people discussing it before it’s even begun.
 During the event, ask your participants to tweet by using that hashtag.
 That way, both people who are there and who are following it via the internet can follow what’s going on with the event and engage in discussion.

 There are many creative solutions out there.
 You can also use hashtags for Twitter chats – have an expert from your industry answer tweeted questions from your followers.

 The thing about hashtags is that their use is even greater than finding the newest trending topics.
 According to experts at GWM, hashtags can be valuable to your SEO efforts.
 If you use them properly, they can bring steady referral traffic to your website.
 Google has even implemented hashtags into search results.
 If you search for a hashtag on Google, you will get more than a list of search results – you will be presented with a live feed of Google+ posts that contain that hashtag, as well as links to other social media feeds which, of course, includes Twitter.

 This basically means that if you properly implement hashtags into your social media posts, you will have an opportunity to place your content in Google search results.
-Properly used hashtags make a great way for people to search and find out about your business.
+Properly used hashtags are a great way for people to search and learn about your business.

 As you can see from this article, hashtags are, in fact, a powerful way to gain exposure, extend your reach, and create connections on Twitter.
 If you are creative and clever about how you implement proper hashtags into your tweets, it will significantly affect your Twitter marketing efforts.
-So sit down and brainstorm until you’ve come up with a unique hashtag of your own, or jump on the bandwagon of a trending hashtag for added exposure.
+So sit down and brainstorm until you’ve come up with your own unique hashtag, or jump on the bandwagon of a trending hashtag for added exposure.